For your free copy of

 How about a topper with a difference?
 Try this Ribbon Flower...just for a change!

-These are very easy to make and can be added to all your cards to suit the color scheme that you are using.
+These are very easy to make and can be added to all your projects to suit the color scheme or the occasion that you are using them for

 I love adding flowers to my cards, for me it adds the finishing touch, and what woman doesn't like to get flowers?